kvnbias/config-desktop/README.md

 * If GRUB is installed, use `os-prober` to detect other OS.

 ## Why some packages are compiled from source?
-Some packages in doesn't exists in PPA and COPR, and if the package exist, it might be unmaintaned, failing builds, or not updated.
-I will only include packages from those repos if it is maintained by the author of the software.
-While the AUR is not perfect, the quality of software from those repos just doesn't make the cut compared to the AUR.
+Some packages doesn't exist in the main REPO.
+If the package exist on community maintained repos, there is a chance that the package is unmaintaned, failing builds, or outdated.
+I will only include packages from community repos if it is maintained by the authors/contributors of the software.
+As of now, AUR is the only community maintained repo that I trust.

 ## As of 04/06/2019